shellywanamaker/shellywanamaker.github.io/_posts/2017-02-11-OA-prep-final-touches.md

 ---
 layout: post
-title: OA Prep: Devil's in the details
+title: OA Prep, devil's in the details
 ---

 ## Spent the day @ Manchester making the final (hopefully) touches to OA system.
 Also sampled the F2 population (Katherine's).
 Here's a breakdown: